KelvinShadewing/supertux-advance/README.md

 ## FAQ

 Q: The game crashed.
-The log says a function wasn't defined.
+The log says a function or identifier wasn't defined.

 A: The game may need a newer version of Brux GDK.
+Download the nightly build from the link in the installation destructions.